SunstriderEmu/sunstrider-legacy/doc/install_win.md

    you don't already have an SQL client, you can install HeidiSQL when proposed to do so.

-2. Download the world database, e.g [this one][world_db], copy it to the `sql` directory in the repository then rename it to `world.sql` (so that it is ignored by Git and taken into account by the script at step 3).
+2. Download the last world database [here][world_db], copy it to the `sql` directory in the repository then rename it to `world.sql` (so that it is ignored by Git and taken into account by the script at step 3).

 3. If this is a first-time setup, switch to the `sql` sub-directory of the repository, then run `mysql -u root -p < create_mysql.sql` then `mysql -u root -p < populate_mysql.sql`.

-4. Apply every 'world', 'char', 'auth' updates in the `sql/updates` directory, applying them from the lowest revision to the highest.
+4. Apply every 'world', 'char', 'auth' updates in the `sql/updates` directory, applying them from the lowest date to the highest.

    Under bash, this can be achieved by running the `apply_updates.sh` script that is in the `sql` directory.